 Do I have to be employed as a school nurse while completing the credential?

-While employment as a school nurse is not required, it is recommended.
-Working in the field while completing didactic coursework will allow you to put your new knowledge into practice and integrate your learning into your regular job functions.
+Yes.
+The SNSC coursework requires students to draw on current employment experiences to complete assignments.
+Working in the field while completing didactic coursework allows you to put your new knowledge into practice and integrate your learning into your regular job functions.

 My preliminary credential is expired, what can I do?

 If your preliminary credential is expired or close to expiring at the time of application to the SNSC program, once admitted to the program the School of Nursing will provide an admission letter, study plan and letter of support.
 You can provide this documentation to the California Commission on Teacher Credentialing and request an extension of your credential for the period you will be enrolled in the program.